yotiosoft/dptran/README.md

 ## Change default target language

-It is set to English (EN-US) by default.
+It is set to English (EN) by default.
 You can change it with ``set --target-lang``.
 For example, to change it to Japanese (JA), do the following: